AndersDeath/diary2/000-current.md

 # 17 April - Monday - Yerevan - 200 days of immigration

 Today is 200 days since I left Russia finally.
+It's so interesting itself that I should explain it.